preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 List View
 ------------
+Contains mostly general settings, see above

++ **Show Export to Excel**: If ti should be possible for users to export a list to Excel, select this option.
+When this is done, an "Export to Excel" button is shown.

-Contains mostly general settings, see above, but you also have to add at least one column, for the display to work.
+You also have to add at least one column, for the display to work.
 See below for more information.

 Dynamic Roller
 -----------------